JuanJefry23/MyDevWeb/README.md

 # My DEV Web Page 🕸️ 💠 💻 🤓

-This is my DEV web page, telling things about myself and showing my projects :fa-smile-o::fa-github-alt::fa-graduation-cap:
+This is my DEV web page, telling things about myself and showing my projects 😃😃😃😃😃 👨‍💻

-👨‍💻

 Technologies: